New river crossings for London

-These crossings are at various stages of development - the Silvertown Tunnel scheme has progressed the most.
-We will continue to pursue this scheme as well as investigate options for new river crossings, looking at the best way to provide these connections and how they can be funded.
+These crossings are in various stages of development - the Silvertown Tunnel scheme has progressed the most.
+We will continue to investigate options for new river crossings, looking at the best way to create these connections and how they can be funded.

 All proposals will go through a public consultation as well as relevant statutory procedures.